 What stage of development is it appropriate to speak with children about their body and sex?

 The first stage is when they begin to be curious about their own body or a parents body..
 When they ask a question about their penis or vulva, a parent should answer it with the correct terminology.
 This is a "penis" and this is a "vulva."
 The parent does not have to go into detail, just simply answer the question.
 If they touch themselves in front of the parent, don’t freak out, because it is normal for children to touch themselves and be curious, just like they enjoy picking their nose and eating their boogers….It feels good to pick their nose and the boogers are interesting to look at and play with.
-This applies to their penis and vulva, if they are touching themselves in public, the parent may want to say “You know how it not alright to pick your boogers in front of others, but you can do it in your room or bathroom, you can touch and explore your own body that way too.
-Going into more detail is not necessary, simple answers that are giving them information that they did not do something wrong just not to touch in front of others.
+This applies to their penis and vulva, if they are touching themselves in public, the parent may want to say “You know how it not alright to pick your boogers in front of others, but you can do it in your room or bathroom, you can touch and explore your own body that way too." ----Going into more detail is not necessary, simply answer that question.

-When they reach an age of more understanding and that can be different from child to child, they may ask mommy or see mommy have her period.
-That is a time when the parent can explain in simple terms, that women has this once a month and sometimes it can make mommy a little emotional or crabby but also it is a wonderful thing that happens when a little girl ages and turns into a teen and not to be afraid of it.
+When a girl reaches an age of more understanding and this can be differ from child to child, they may ask mommy or see mommy have her period (menstruation).
+This is a time when the parent can explain in simple terms, that women bleed once a month and sometimes it can make mommy a little emotional or crabby but also it is a wonderful thing that happens when a little girl ages and turns into a teenager.
 Give the child information that is correct without having to go into detail or make a big deal about it.
-If she asks more question then answer them, that is how a parent can understand when their child is ready to learn the information, simple questions short answers, they will ask if they want more detail.
-This is a way for a parent and a child to have the open line of communication surrounding their body and eventually leading into sex.
+If she asks more question then answer them, that is how a parent can understand when their child is ready to learn the information, simple questions, short answers, they will ask if they want more detail.
+This is a way for a parent and a child to have open lines of communication surrounding their body.

-Once they hit puberty they will already know what is happening to themselves as they go through the change, and then talking to them about condoms, birth control, and the risks involved in having sexual relationships with others, they will know how to protect themselves.
-Statics show that the more curious a child is about sex the sooner they will have it, the less curious, they are already informed and armed with the correct information, so they don't have to search it out in an unhealthy way.
-They already know where babies come from, what changes their bodies are going through and feel comfortable expressing how they feel avoiding a situation that otherwise they may have had no idea they were getting into.
+Once they hit puberty they will know what is happening to their bodies as they go through the changes of childhood to adulthood.
+Speaking to them about condoms, birth control, and the risks involved in having sexual relationships with others, they will know how to protect themselves.
+Statics show that the more curious a child is about sex the sooner they will have it, the less curious, they are and already informed and armed information, they don't have to search it out in an unhealthy way.
 Arm children with knowledge and that will be their best protection against unwanted pregnancy, sexual trauma, and getting an STD, HP V, or AIDS's……

 Statics From the CDC